Ready to Scrap That Caravan in Bracknell? Here's What You Actually Need to Know

 Touring caravan scrapping costs

 Most touring caravans cost between £200 and £1,200 to scrap, depending on size, condition, and access.
-Newer tourers in reasonable condition (a 2000s model without serious damp) may qualify for a free collection or even a cash offer.
+Newer tourers in reasonable condition (a 2000s model without serious damp) are simply quicker jobs; the price stays clear and fixed.
 Older units in poor condition, or those with significant water damage, typically incur a scrapping charge because the materials don't offset the collection and disposal costs.

 The biggest factor, apart from condition, is access.
 A caravan on a suburban driveway off a standard road is easy.
 One parked across a narrow unmade track or in a low-clearance storage compound takes more work, and the quote will reflect that.